 “We have to make sure LGBTI groups are on the right side, – which is the left side.
 Discrimination, in so many areas of life needs to be ended, which will take time, but there is a way to speed it up, to make it happen sooner rather than later.
 We need a PES Commission President and we need more LGBTI MEP’s in the S&D group to make our voices even louder.
 Rainbow Rose will be key to this.”

 The 16 funding LGBTI structures that made up Rainbow Rose committed to fight against all types of discrimination based on sexuality, gender and identity and adopted a programme to campaign for LGBTI rights at the 2014 EU Elections.

-Rainbow Rose’s Statutes are registered under French association law (1901).
+Rainbow Rose’s Statutes (PDF) are registered under French association law (1901).